 Ok, I’ll just say it… I feel like a punk for not picking this book up sooner and making it a priority and more important than sleep.
-I have a lot of priorities and generally I run out of hours in the day long before I run out of “important things” to do, but If I knew that this gem of a book was as enlightening as it is, I would have forgone a nights sleep and read the entire thing… that night… because it really is that good.
+I have a lot of priorities and generally, I run out of hours in the day long before I run out of “important things” to do, but If I knew that this gem of a book was as enlightening as it is, I would have forgone a nights sleep and read the entire thing… that night… because it really is that good.

-As a “Cowgirl” in hiding that has worked in the corporate world for television syndicates like CBS and NBC, newspapers and now a company that provides services to non-profits across the country, I have found myself trying to hide my “cowgirl-ish-ness” more and more.
+As a “Cowgirl” in hiding who has worked in the corporate world for television syndicates like CBS and NBC, newspapers, and a company that provides services to non-profits across the country, I have found myself trying to hide my “cowgirl-ish-ness” more and more.
 When I first started my career, I thought that my Cowgirl-ish-ness was a valuable asset to the teams that I worked with, but the more and more meetings I attended, the more and more I realized that I needed to scale it back and put it where it belonged–in hiding.
 I resigned myself to thinking that most people just didn’t get it.
 My “go get it done” attitude was a culture that I understood, but maybe others didn’t.
 They wanted things done, but they wanted them done with little noise and few abrasions.

 Now I’m not trying to say I was like ” a bull in a china shop,” because I wasn’t by any means.
-I believed in being open, honest, to the point and I understood that things had to be done and said that some people might not like.
-As long as they were done thoughtfully, with kindness and lacked ill intention— well— then everyone’s wounds would eventually heal.
-I understood, that done was better than perfect.
-But despite that I could feel the tension.
+I believed in being open, honest, and to the point and I understood that things had to be done and said that some people might not like.
+As long as they were done thoughtfully, with kindness, and lacked ill intention— well— then everyone’s wounds would eventually heal.
+I understood, that done, was better than perfect.
+But despite that, I could feel the tension.
 I wasn’t good at the office small talk and I was even told to slow down my work pace more than once, even though I was receiving great performance reviews and turning out good results.

 So, I told my inner Cowgirl to calm down.